 ICSI may be used for those who experience male factor infertility, those who have utilized TDI, and other reasons that may include lack of fertilization in IVF.

-Is when an embryo has been cultured in the special laboratory for five days and have reached a specific stage in development.
+Is when an embryo has been cultured in the special laboratory for five days and has reached a specific stage in development.
 The embryo is transferred into the uterus once it has become a blastocyst.
 A blastocyst has 2 different cell types and a cavity that is filled with fluid.

 Assisted Hatching (AH)

 AH is a medical technique that will result in thinning the outer shell that covers the embryo.
 This technique is used to increase the chances of fertilization in the woman’s uterus.

 Male Factor Infertility

 Male factor infertility is a term used to describe male infertility that requires additional measures to support fertilization with a female egg.
-It is necessary to address male infertility since healthy sperm are needed to fertilize the woman’s egg.
+It is necessary to address male infertility since healthy sperm is needed to fertilize the woman’s egg.

 Donor eggs can be used when a woman is unable to produce her own eggs or is unable to produce high-quality eggs.
 Donor eggs can be used by obtaining the eggs from another woman and then having those eggs fertilized by sperm.
 The fertilized eggs will then be implanted into the woman who required the donor eggs.

 Surrogacy is an arrangement when a woman agrees to become pregnant and give birth to a child for others to raise.
 There are two types of surrogate mothers, gestational and traditional.
-Gestational surrogacy are when the intended mother’s and father’s embryo are implanted in the surrogate mother.
-Traditional surrogacy is artificially inseminating the surrogate mother with donor donor sperm either through IUI or home insemination.
+Gestational surrogacy is when the intended mother’s and father’s embryo are implanted in the surrogate mother.
+Traditional surrogacy is artificially inseminating the surrogate mother with donor sperm either through IUI or home insemination.